bossley9/dataserver/README.md

     rm -r /mnt/etc/nixos
     mv nixos /mnt/etc/
     ```
-9. Create a `secrets.nix` file for server-specific details.
-Make sure the domains do not include protocols.
-On the first run, you will need to add the property `isFirstRun = true` to allow access to vault creation. **Once you have created a Bitwarden vault and all necessary other account initialization, you should remove this to disallow new vault creation.**
-    ```nix
-    # (inside /mnt/etc/nixos/secrets.nix)
-    {
-      feedmeDomain = "feedme.example.com";
-      bitwardenDomain = "vault.example.com";
-      # bitwardenYubicoClientId = "12345";
-      # bitwardenYubicoSecretKey = "ABCDEABCDEABCDEABCDE=";
-      nextcloudDomain = "drive.example.com";
-      webserverDomain = "example.com";
-      isFirstRun = true;
-    }
-    ```
-10. Copy SSH public keys for server access.
+9. Copy SSH public keys for server access.
 If you do not do this, you will be locked out of the server.
     ```sh
     cp /home/nixos/.ssh/authorized_keys /mnt/etc/nixos/keys.pub
     ```
-11. Install the operating system.
+10. Install the operating system.
     ```sh
     nixos-install --no-root-passwd
     ```
-12. In the Vultr dashboard, remove the custom ISO.
+11. In the Vultr dashboard, remove the custom ISO.
 This will trigger a VPS reboot.
-Then verify you can access the server as `nixos@ip` via SSH.
+Then verify you can access the server via SSH (`ssh nixos@ip`).